microsoft/ebpf-for-windows/docs/NativeCodeGeneration.md

 ## Exported maps

-Each map referenced by any of the eBPF programs are added as a map_entry_t:
+Each map referenced by any of the eBPF programs is added as a map_entry_t:

 ```
 typedef struct _map_entry